astropy/astroquery/docs/simbad/simbad.rst

 --------------------

-The timeout is the time limit in seconds for estabishing connection with the Simbad server and by default it is set to 100 seconds.
+The timeout is the time limit in seconds for establishing connection with the Simbad server and by default it is set to 100 seconds.
 You may want to modify this - again you can do this at run-time if you want to adjust it only for the current session.
 To make it persistent, you must modify the setting in the Astroquery configuration file.

 .. code-block:: python

     >>> from astroquery.simbad import Simbad
     >>> Simbad.TIMEOUT = 60 # sets the timeout to 60s